 Galatians 5:22-23 lists characteristics of genuine Christians.
 These characteristics are called “the fruit of the Spirit,” and the first fruit mentioned is love.
 Furthermore, several of the other fruit of the Spirit – longsuffering (i.e., patience), kindness, goodness, and gentleness – also reflect love.
-[For additional information regarding the fruit of the Spirit, see the appendix to our article entitled “Being Filled with the Holy Spirit Versus Being Indwelled by the Holy Spirit.”]
+[For additional information regarding the fruit of the Spirit, see the Appendix to our article entitled “Filling versus Indwelling by the Holy Spirit,” which can be accessed by clicking on the title to that article.]

-First, let’s consider what Jesus Christ said about loving others.
+First, we will consider what Jesus Christ said about loving others.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we quote a non-biblical source that is using Scripture from a different version of the Bible.]

-Christ’s response leaves no doubt that He regards love for other people as second in importance only to love for God.
+This response by Jesus Christ leaves no doubt that He regards love for other people as second in importance only to love for God.

 The Apostle Paul also stressed the importance of love.
 In 1 Corinthians 13:1-6, 13, he declares,

-The following excerpts from the Adult Learner Guide for Summer 2010 help to clarify the meaning of the first six verses in 1 Corinthians 13:
+The following excerpts from the Summer 2010 issue of the Adult Learner Guide, a quarterly publication used by many churches for studying the Bible, should help to clarify the meaning of the first six verses in 1 Corinthians 13:

 [A]ll giving isn’t motivated by Christlike love.
 Sacrificing one’s possessions to feed the poor can be an act of noble benevolence, but it also can be a self-serving action.